SidB16/InterestingAlgorithms/README.md

 # InterestingAlgorithms :zap:
-A set of multiple disjoint sets of algorithms I found to be interesting, implemented in java :smirk_cat:
+A set of multiple disjoint sets of algorithms I found to be interesting; implemented in java :smirk_cat: